 When family members get sick, people do everything to help them recover and feel better.
-They accompany their loved ones to checkups, the hospital, and encourage their loved ones to undergo therapy.
+They accompany their loved ones to checkups, and the hospital, and encourage their loved ones to undergo therapy.
 But, in spite of best efforts to care for sick family members, the illness can progress into late stages that treatments may no longer help.

 If this happens, you can turn to hospice care agencies to ensure family members obtain continuous care and comfort near the end of life.
 Infants, young adults, and even the elderly in the family who are expected to live six months or less can benefit from the physical, emotional, social, and even spiritual services that hospice care provides.
 They can receive consistent quality care at home, in assisted living quarters, or they can choose an inpatient facility under the supervision of a team of hospice professionals.